pradumangoyal/stream/README.md

-# stream
+# Stream

-Stream is a webapp using Django, DRF, and Django Channels as backend and using React as frontend which can be use to stream live music on a PC, while you can control the song using other PC's connected by LAN, in a network
+Stream is a webapp using Django, DRF, and Django Channels as backend and using React as frontend which can be use to stream live music on a PC, while you can control the song using other PC's connected by LAN, in a network.

 ![Login Screen](/images/login.png)
 _Login Screen_